ahhz/raster/docs/types/traits.md

 ## Description

-Traits class to inspect properties of a `Range`.
+Traits class to inspect properties of a `Raster`.

 ## Example of use